dmanzer2/vorex/_posts/2015-05-28-is-your-service-based-company-charging-what-youre-worth.md

 ---

 Determining the best way to charge for your company’s services is a challenge that many professional services organizations (PSOs) face — and unfortunately, there is no right answer.
-Welcome to the age-old debate that more than [28 million small businesses in the US](https://www.sba.gov/sites/default/files/advocacy/SB%20Profiles%202014-15_0.pdf) have to grapple with!<!--more-->
+Welcome to the age-old debate that more than [28 million small businesses in the US](https://www.sba.gov/sites/default/files/advocacy/SB%20Profiles%202014-15_0.pdf) have to grapple with!

 The two most common pricing structures service-based business owners consider are hourly and project-based.
 Let’s dive into the details of both pricing structures so you can weigh your options and assess whether you’re company is charging what you’re worth!